Erica is the President of our Board.

 Cassie is a Board Member, and will be helping out with the 16+ Sessions and Road Trips

 In 2016, I joined Skate School for Women, a public art project by Eric Moschepedis & Mia Rushton that aimed to diversify the demographic of skate park users in Calgary’s newly built skate parks.
 Through this month-long program I rediscovered an interest in skateboarding and was introduced to 100% Skate Club who I continue to skate with regularly.

 When I’m not skating, I am the Exhibitions and Programs Coordinator for the Illingworth Kerr Gallery at the Alberta University of the Arts, where I graduated in 2010 with a Bachelor of Fine Arts.
 I’ve spent my professional life working in arts & culture and non-profits and am excited to work with the 100% crew to continue to make skateboarding more accessible and build a community of women/girls/non-binary skaters in Calgary.
 Photo credit: Dan Zimmerman

 Sharalee is a Board Member, and will be helping out with our mailing list and membership database

-Ginny is a Board Member, and will be helping out with our beginners at our Wednesday evening sessions
+Ginny is a Board Member, and will be assisting with social media, and helping out with our beginners at our Wednesday evening sessions

 I had owned a skateboard for many years, but when I went through a transition from male to female, I thought that I would never be able to ride it because skateboarding wasn't a sport for girls.
 When I met 100% Skate Club in the summer of 2019, they welcomed me with open arms.
 My confidence level was pretty low at that point and I was quite worried about what people might think of me learning to ride a board.
 But 100% Skate Club took away that fear, taught me how to be confident, and most importantly taught me that everyone falls and its not a big deal.
 I'm no master of the board by any means, but I can now ride it without fear, and look forward to learning more each summer.